 I felt very strongly that we (EVERYONE) needed to be much better informed about the whole issue of AIDS in the workplace while simultaneously protecting Tom’s & everyone’s privacy.

-We brought in a number of different “experts” in the field (as much as anyone could be considered as expert in that day & age) to speak with all our people.
+We brought in a number of different “experts” in the field (as much as anyone could be considered as an expert in that day & age) to speak with all our people.